Degree Programs and Requirements

 - Attainment of a unique perspective from which to view your own culture.

-Our Teacher Certification Program is nationally recognized by the National Council for Accreditation of Teacher Education (NCATE).
-As such it meets all national standards for the preparation of foreign language teachers established by NCATE as well as the American Council for the Teaching of Foreign Languages (ACTFL).
+Our Teacher Licensure Program is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).
+As such it meets all national standards for the preparation of foreign language teachers established by CAEP as well as the American Council for the Teaching of Foreign Languages (ACTFL).

 As a major, you can earn certification to teach French, German or Spanish in a K-12 context.
 More information is available here in the EIU undergraduate catalog.